Fringe Furniture 31:

-For 31 years, Fringe Furniture has delivered a boundary-pushing showcase of cutting edge design by emerging and established designer-makers.
-Tait have been involved since Fringe Furniture’s inception as a long-time supporter of the program (even entering a number of designs in the 1990’s!).
-This year, Gordon & Susan Tait were very pleased to present the Fringe Furniture Tait Award for Design Innovation to Josh Carmody for his design “The Remnants Series”.
+For 31 years, Fringe Furniture has delivered a boundary-pushing showcase of cutting-edge design by emerging and established designer-makers.
+Tait has been involved since Fringe Furniture’s inception as a long-time supporter of the program (even entering a number of designs in the 1990’s!).
+This year, Gordon & Susan Tait was very pleased to present the Fringe Furniture Tait Award for Design Innovation to Josh Carmody for his design “The Remnants Series”.

 Tait sat down with Josh to ask how he developed the concept behind the clever design.

 Q) Congratulations on winning the Tait Award for Design Innovation at Fringe Furniture 31 this year!
 How was the concept for “The Remnants Series” born?